franciscoafonso04/ES-Hub/README.md

 # ES-Hub

-Welcome to the **ES-Hub**, a repository containing our projects for the **Software Engineering (Engenharia de Software)** course.
+Welcome to the **ES-Hub**, a repository containing my project for the **Software Engineering (Engenharia de Software)** course.
 Here, you'll find information about Maze, an app the allows users to check the location of the bus they are waiting for, more accurately using users' contributions.

 ## Project - MAZE (Grade: 18.0)